pranabdas/arpes-manual/docs/cryostat.md

 Make sure that the cryogen flow is optimal.
 If there is excessive flow, it will cause condensation at the manipulator head.
-Later when it melts, water could fall over motors and other sensitive electrical/ mechanical components.
+Later when it melts, water could fall over motors and other sensitive electrical/<wbr/>mechanical components.

 The pressure in the dewar must not exceed 0.5 bar.
 The dewar used for liquid nitrogen has pressure release valve to maintain 0.5 bar.
 However, always keep an